-With the UK set to swelter over the weekend, Rachel Fraser asks the experts how best to help our horses cope with the unusually hot temperatures.
+With the UK set to swelter this week, H&H asks the experts how best to help our horses cope with the unusually hot temperatures.

 When is it too hot to ride?

 Emmeline Hannelly, welfare education manager at The British Horse Society (BHS), says: “If you are going to ride, it is best to do so either in the morning or evening when it is coolest.
 If you are riding in warmer weather, take more breaks in-between different exercises — horses can’t be expected to do as much in hot weather as they would at other times if they are not acclimatised to working for longer periods in the heat.

 “Be mindful of your horse’s fitness as overweight horses may struggle more in hot weather.
 After riding, make sure you cool the horse down properly.
 This can be achieved by continuously pouring water all over the horse’s body surface.”